Chlamydia In The Mouth (Oral Chlamydia)

 Oral chlamydia is still sexually-transmitted – as chlamydia is a sexually transmitted infection, by definition, the infection is passed on by having a sexual encounter with another person.

-Genital and mouth contact – transmission of chlamydia, and indeed other STIs, may also occur with sexual contact between the mouth, the penis, and the rectum.
+Transmission of chlamydia, and other STIs, may also occur with sexual contact between the mouth, the penis, and the rectum.
 It is unclear if chlamydia can be passed on by kissing or by digital (finger) penetration alone.

 It is difficult to be sure how commonly chlamydia is found in the throat, as study results are varied.
 In fact, most people with oral chlamydia do not have a sore throat and are unaware of the infection unless they test positive.